 When to Visit

-Workshops are available year-round, though summer brings extended hours and local festivals where you’ll see traditional costumes decorated with elaborate filigree pieces.
+However, summer brings extended hours and vibrant local festivals.
+This is when you will see traditional costumes fully decorated with elaborate, heavy filigree pieces.

 Investment Level